One in 25 U.S. teens has attempted suicide: study

 According to the U.S. Centers for Disease Control and Prevention, suicide is the third leading cause of death for people between the ages of 10 and 24, killing about 4,6000 young people annually.

 Although girls are more likely to attempt suicide - a patter confirmed by Nock's study - boys have higher rates of death by suicide because they typically choose more deadly methods, such as guns.
-SOURCE: bit.ly/11fTtDz (Reporting from New York by Genevra Pittman at Reuters Health; editing by Elaine Lies)
+Source: bit.ly/11fTtDz